Target Specific Options¶

 The above -mcpu

-values correspond to specific ARC EM Processor templates presented in the ARChitect tool.
+values correspond to specific ARC EM processor templates presented in the ARChitect tool.

 It should be noted however that some ARC features are not currently supported in the GNU toolchain, for

-example DSP instruction support.
+example DSP instructions.

 -mcpu=em